 - If DNS client service not started, double click to open its properties,

 - Change the startup type automatic, and start the service next to service status.

 - restart windows and check the Internet connection working properly.

 Flush DNS cache and Reset TCP/IP

-Type cmd on start menu search right click on command prompt select run as administrator.
+Type cmd on the start menu search right click on the command prompt select run as administrator.

 Now type the following command and press Enter after each one:

 - ipconfig /registerdns

 - ipconfig /release